ministryofjustice/hmpps-feature-flags/README.md

 With the namespace created, you are good to create your artifacts (flags, segments etc) When using the flipt web interface, ensure you have the correct namespace selected (top left corner)

+### Authentication
+GitHub SSO and API token auth are both supported.
+You are able to do CRUD operations on everything within namespaces you have access to, and CRU (minus delete) on namespaces you have access to.
+Namespaces you have access to are limited to ones that exactly match github teams you are part of.
+There is a special mapping in the [policy file](./helm_deploy/hmpps-feature-flags/authorisation_policies/namespace.rego) for legacy purposes, but you should not rely on this going forward.

+API token auth is secured via the namespace associated with the token, and within that namespace, the token can do anything - there are no fine grained permissions on tokens.
+If needed, it would be possible to write fine-grained permissions via Rego using token names, but that would be very maintenance-heavy.

 ### Feature flag evaluation